QuantFILab/QuantFILab/README.md

 ## Welcome to Quantitative Finance and Insurance Laboratory 👋

-QuantFILab focuses on creating the reliable methodologies and software products based on mathematical, statistical and machine learning techniques in finance and insurance.
-The productions are based on the reliable research background.
-My research profile can be found [here](https://scholar.google.com/citations?hl=en&user=NcoXQYYAAAAJ) and my page [here](https://oporkabbb.wixsite.com/math).
+Welcome to QuantFILab!
+We are dedicated to developing cutting-edge methodologies and software products that utilize advanced mathematical, statistical, and machine learning techniques to solve complex challenges in the fields of finance and insurance.
+Our solutions are built upon a strong foundation of rigorous research, ensuring that our clients receive only the most reliable and effective tools for their needs.
+With a focus on innovation and precision, we strive to provide the highest level of service and expertise.
+We look forward to the opportunity to work with you.

 <p align="center">
   <img src="https://github.com/QuantFILab/QuantFILab/blob/master/Figure/sim.gif?raw=true" width="390" height="390"/>